Revised August 2019

-In pursuit of a Christ-honoring community experience, Student Development will not allow the posting, display or distribution of any materials (images, films, photographs, flyers, posters, etc.) that are contrary, in appearance or content, to the below guidelines, to the Doctrinal Statement or the Community Standards of the university.
+In pursuit of a Christ-honoring community experience, the university will not allow the posting, display or distribution of any materials (images, films, photographs, flyers, posters, etc.) that are contrary, in appearance or content, to the below guidelines, to Biola’s Theological Positions or the Community Standards of the university.

 In addition, the displaying or posting of visual images, content or materials must not be obscene or defamatory and must not violate university policy or federal, state or local laws.
-Messages or images that are determined by Student Development to be threatening, derogatory, disruptive, offensive, inflammatory, intimidating or in poor taste will not be approved.
+Messages or images that are determined by Office of University Communications to be threatening, derogatory, disruptive, offensive, inflammatory, intimidating or in poor taste will not be approved.

-(Note: The Biola University Campus Art Program oversees the University’s art collection, and they have jurisdiction over all Permanent Public Art displays, and all works of art that are part of the University Art Collection.
-Please refer to the Campus Art Program policy for its guidelines.)
+Note: The Biola University Campus Aesthetics Committee oversees the university’s art collection, and they have jurisdiction over all permanent public art displays, and all works of art that are part of the University Art Collection.
+Please refer to the Campus Art policy for its guidelines.

 Visual Mediums & Graphic Images on Campus

 On a college campus, one effective method of introducing people to new ideas and points of view is to communicate those ideas through the visual artistic mediums of film, open art gallery exhibitions, and publicly displayed images and photographs.
-These may also include paintings, prints, drawings, small-scale statues or sculptures physically located on campus, as well as those uploaded to online social media sites.
+These may also include paintings, prints, drawings, small-scale statues or sculptures physically located on campus.
 We affirm that these visual artistic mediums and displays may play a role in deepening the Christian life.

 Visual media like works of art or graphic images can enhance the educational experience, deepening a sense of place and the experience of space, stimulating diverse viewer responses, encouraging questioning and creating lively gathering spots.
 Films, art exhibitions, images and photographs and the increased use of online social media sites within the formal classroom can be especially helpful in explaining current and historical events or communicating an important idea.
 While the university encourages using a variety of appropriate tools for educational growth, there is also a need for careful consideration in showing provocative and potentially disturbing images on campus.
 We seek to balance intellectual, spiritual and visual provocation with a respect for the diverse activities that take place in such spaces around campus.